 What We Do

-- Monthly fellowship gatherings: Faculty considering or seeking promotion to full professor rank are invited to share fellowship and discuss topics proposed by the group and announced in advance.
+- Monthly Strategy Sessions: Faculty considering or seeking promotion to full professor rank are invited to share fellowship and discuss a key topic or challenge in pursuing promotion.
 Upcoming topics:

 - Fri., Nov.
 1, 1-2:30 p.m., (KH 105) Creating an Online Academic Networking Profile